Effect of control procedures on the evolution of entanglement in open quantum systems: Frequency modulation

 \section{Frequency modulation}

-Agarwal and coworkers \cite{Agarwal99} introduced an open-loop control strategy which involved modulation of the system-bath coupling, with the proviso that the frequency modulation should be carried out at a time scale which is faster than the correlation time scale of the heat bath.
+Agarwal and coworkers \cite{Agarwal99,Agarwal01,Agarwal01b} introduced an open-loop control strategy which involved modulation of the system-bath coupling, with the proviso that the frequency modulation (to be introduced below) should be carried out at a time scale which is faster than the correlation time scale of the heat bath.
 The technique of frequency modulation has been used earlier to demonstrate the existence of population trapping states in a two-level system \cite{Agarwal94}.
-Raghavan \emph{et al.} \cite{Raghavan96} showed the connection between trapping in a two-level system with frequency-modulated fields in quantum optics and dynamic localization of charges moving in a crystal under the action of a time-periodic electric field.
+Raghavan \emph{et al.} \cite{Raghavan96} showed the connection between trapping in a two-level system under the action of frequency-modulated fields in quantum optics and dynamic localization of charges moving in a crystal under the action of a time-periodic electric field.

 Consider the Hamiltonian given in Eq. (\ref{general-hamil}).
-Frequency modulation essentially involves a modification of the coupling $g$ --- the modulated coupling is $g\exp\{-i m \sin{\nu t}\}$, where $m$ is the amplitude and $\nu$ is the frequency of the modulation.
-Choosing $m$ such that $J_0(m) = 0$, where $J_0$ are the Bessel functions of order zero, the decay of the excited state population can be shown to be significantly arrested.
-The resulting master equation in the interaction picture, when applied to the evolution of a standard two-level system, is \cite{Agarwal99}:
+Frequency modulation essentially involves a modification of the coupling $g_k$ --- the modulated coupling is $g_k\exp\{-i m \sin{\nu t}\}$, where $m$ is the amplitude and $\nu$ is the frequency of the modulation.
+The decay of the excited state population can be significantly arrested by choosing $m$ such that $J_0(m) = 0$, where $J_0$ are the Bessel functions of order zero.
+The resulting master equation in the interaction picture, when applied to the evolution of a two-level system, is \cite{Agarwal99,Agarwal01,Agarwal01b}: